 Kayaking is a fun and safe way for the entire family to spend time outside together.
 This healthy activity can create memories for years to come, but working out the best kayak for your needs can seem daunting.

-There are a few key aspects to consider when buying a family kayak, so let us take you through some useful questions to ask, before presenting our top 8 picks for family kayaks in 2021.
+There are a few key aspects to consider when buying a family kayak, so we’ll take you through some useful questions to ask, before presenting our top 8 picks for family kayaks in 2021.

 Is it better to have multiple kayaks or one larger one?